Contrarian Corpus

 Notes

 16-page shareholder letter filed as proxy solicitation exhibit (EX1 to DFAN14A) opposing BMY's January 2019 agreement to acquire Celgene for ~$91bn.
-Hybrid format: letter prose with ~15 institutional charts and CEO-quote callout boxes interspersed.
-Signed by Jeffrey C. Smith, Managing Member of Starboard Value LP.
-Filed Feb 28, 2019, ahead of April 12, 2019 Special Meeting share-issuance vote.
-Standout rhetorical moves: (i) patent-cliff framing — REVLIMID at 63% of Celgene revenue is unprecedented vs peer blockbusters (11-33%); (ii) serial CEO-quote contradictions on GED-0301, ozanimod, JCAR017 timelines; (iii) annotated stock chart tying first-activist/second-activist involvement to the 'defensive' merger decision.
+Hybrid format: letter prose with ~15 institutional charts and CEO-quote callout boxes interspersed — not a true deck but denser than a plain letter.
+Signed Feb 28, 2019 by Jeffrey C. Smith, Managing Member.
+Ahead of April 12, 2019 Special Meeting share-issuance vote.
+Standout rhetorical moves: (i) patent-cliff framing — REVLIMID at 63% of Celgene revenue is unprecedented vs peer blockbusters (11-33%); (ii) serial CEO-quote contradictions on GED-0301, ozanimod, and JCAR017 timelines (pp. 8-9); (iii) annotated stock chart (p.11) tying first-activist/second-activist involvement to the 'defensive' merger decision.
 Stake size not disclosed in this filing.
-No sum-of-parts; valuation argument is peer multiple discount (BMY now 2.7x below peers vs 19.8x premium in 2015).
+No sum-of-parts; valuation argument is peer multiple discount (BMY now 2.7x below peers vs 19.8x premium in 2015). campaign_phase set to initial_thesis — this is the first public articulation of the thesis, though the letter simultaneously announces the proxy solicitation.
 Wellington Management publicly opposed the deal around the same time — Starboard positions itself alongside 'numerous other large, long-term shareholders'.
-Outcome: Starboard ultimately lost — the Celgene acquisition closed November 2019 after proxy advisors ISS and Glass Lewis supported BMY management.